-For halftone and halftone, colored the following is adjustable:
+For Halftone and Halftone, colored the following is adjustable:

-• Granularity - specifies how large the distances between the points are, or how large the pixels are displayed.

-Click on the curve icon to select the following:
+Granularity Specifies how large the distances between the points are, or how large the pixels are displayed.
+Click on the curve icon in each case to choose between "Value" and "Curve".
+Background color You can choose a background color if you wish.
+Preserve alpha channel If the image contains transparent areas in the effect, they may or may not be included.
+Post processing the effect is applied to everything which is located outside the effect's borders.

-- Value (single value)

-- Curve (strength of effect over time)

-- Post processing the effect is applied to everything which is located outside the effect's borders.
 Anything that is inside the frame will not be visible.
 If the effect's frame lies in the track, under the object, the effect will last as long as it is set in "duration".